Chassagne-Montrachet Les Encegnieres・Jean Claude Bachelet 2017

 Capacity: 750ml

-Long-term barrel aging for 18 months.
-It is characterized by lively acidity and minerality, and although it is thick, it is very elegant and fresh.
+Aged in barrels for 18 months, this wine is characterized by lively acidity and minerality, and is rich yet extremely elegant and fresh.

-Information about the field <br>Located on the north side of the village, just south of the Grade 1 field Les Chenuvots.
-240m above sea level, facing south, clay soil containing a lot of limestone.
+Information about the fields Located on the north side of the village, just south of the 1er Cru Les Chenevottes, at an altitude of 240m, facing south, on clay soils rich in limestone.

 Information on brewing and aging

-Fermented at 18-20℃ for 1-3 months.
-Made with natural yeast.
-Slow malolactic fermentation and aging on lees in French oak for 18 months (20% new barrels).
-Then aged in tank for 6 months
+Fermented at 18-20°C for 1-3 months using natural yeast.
+Slow malolactic fermentation followed by 18 months of aging in French oak barrels (20% new) on the lees.
+Then 6 months in tank.

 Jean Claude Bachelet